bogomazdmitry/lms-copy/README.md

 # LmsCopy

-A simple application to simulate the learning process
+A simple application for univercity to simulate the learning process with Identity and puml schemas.